frHimanshu/aetriks-relay/README.md

 ### **Step 2: Run the Setup Script**

-1. Ensure `commands.txt` is present in the repository.
-This file contains the commands required to set up the server.

-2. Run the setup script:
+1. Run the setup script:
    ```bash
    python3 setup.py
    ```
    This will execute the commands listed in `commands.txt` to set up the environment.

-3. Reboot the system
+2. Reboot the system:
    ```bash
    sudo reboot
    ```

 ---

 ### **Step 3: Start the Server**